Let me tell you about my lucky cup.

 Just fell out of my hand.

-The cup emptied its steaming hot fury all over the driver’s seat of my minivan.
+The cup emptied sixteen ounces of steaming hot fury all over the driver’s seat.

-Since I’ve raised three kids in a long series of minivans (let’s see… Big Red, Blackie, Silvy, and now Truffles.
-Yes we name our minivans.) dating back to 1992, I’m long past worrying about spilled food in the car.
+Since I’ve raised three kids in a long series of minivans (let’s see… Big Red, Blackie, Silvy, Truffles, and now Harvey Dent) dating back to 1992, I’m long past worrying about spilled food in the car.
 If I ever was.
 Knowing me, probably not.

 Sixteen ounces of hot coffee poured all over my seat.